Helping Your Loved One Lift the Stigma of Mental Illness

 Don’t judge.
 Mental illnesses are medical conditions, not moral weaknesses or character flaws.
 We wouldn’t tell someone with pneumonia to “snap out of it” or “get it together,” we’d encourage them to seek treatment.
 Reassure your loved one that you care.

 Be available to support.
 Offer to make calls, help with everyday tasks, find information or drive the individual to appointments.
 While social isolation can worsen many mental illnesses, especially depression, you should always ask first if they feel comfortable with the help you’re offering.
 You can and should also ask how they’re doing, but also talk about the things you’ve always talked about.

-Develop coping strategies for challenging behaviours.
+Develop coping strategies for challenging behaviors.
 We’ve all done it.
-Snapped at our spouse, child or co-worker because we have a cold or a sore back.
-We tend to direct our negative feelings at those closest to us.
+Snapped at our spouse, child, or coworker because we have a cold or a sore back.
+We tend to direct our negative feelings to those closest to us.
 We don’t mean to and we usually feel upset at our actions.
-The same is true for those suffering with a mental illness.
-However, if challenging behaviours are leaving you feeling confused, embarrassed or upset, talk with your loved one’s care team to develop some strategies.
-Keep in mind that such behaviours are probably not meant to be personal.
+The same is true for those suffering from a mental illness.
+However, if challenging behaviors are leaving you feeling confused, embarrassed, or upset, talk with your loved one’s care team to develop some strategies.
+Keep in mind that such behaviors are probably not meant to be personal.

 Have realistic expectations.
 The recovery process is often not a straight line, nor does it happen quickly.
 Know what to expect and that setbacks and relapses can occur.

 Know what to do in a crisis.
 Take any signs of self-harm or talk of suicide seriously and get help immediately.
-If the person has attempted suicide and needs medical attention, call 000.
+If the person has attempted suicide and needs medical attention, call your local emergency services number.
 Do not leave them alone.